periode/thesis/table_of_contents.md

 #### 3.3.1 - case study 1 (Latex)

 the reason why UNIX is chosen is as a canonical example of low-level, functional programming with a rich social history

+do a comparison with UNIX (latex is literate, vs. Unix as minimalist)

 #### 3.3.2 - case study 2 (Carnivore)